 Shibuya Stream | Shibuya

 Shibuya Stream lies Southeast of Shibuya Station, in an area less crowded and more relaxed than the busy northern side of the station, and also creates an excellent connection for exploring nearby fashionable Daikanyama (see our guide here).
-The cafés and restaurants next to the river offer a unique, almost European-esque, dining option - outdoors and riverside - which is rarely to be found anywhere in Tokyo.
+The cafés and restaurants next to the river offer an almost European-esque, dining option - outdoors and riverside - which is rarely found in Tokyo.
 Upstairs, more sleek eateries await for those wishing to stretch their legs after a busy day of exploring Shibuya, with coffeshops, Japanese, Thai, Italian and many more culinary options available.